David Neligan: Irish Civil War

-On the outbreak of the Civil War in June 1922, Neligan joined the Irish Army in Islandbridge Barracks with the rank of Commandant, and was attached to the Dublin Guard.
-He was involved in the seaborne assault on Fenit and spent the remainder of the war serving as a military intelligence officer operating between Ballymullen Barracks, Tralee & Killarney.
-He was involved in atrocities alongside Patrick 'Paddy' Dally including the Ballyseedy massacre (Execution of republican prison by placing them on landmines), mock executions and torture of prisoners using crowbars and has been referred to as the "Butcher of Kerry".
+On the outbreak of the Civil War in June 1922, Neligan joined the Irish Army in Islandbridge Barracks with the rank of commandant and was attached to the Dublin Guard.
+He took part in the seaborne assault on Fenit and spent the remainder of the war serving as a military intelligence officer operating between Ballymullen Barracks, Tralee and Killarney.
+Alongside brigadier Paddy Daly, he was involved in atrocities.
+These included the Ballyseedy massacre (murder of anti-treaty prisoners by placing them on landmines), mock executions and torture of prisoners using crowbars and Neligan has been referred to as the "Butcher of Kerry".
+One of the IRA prisoners he is believed to have shot dead was 17-year-old Bartholomew Murphy of Castleisland, at whose inquest Daly lied by stating that the death was the result of an ambush on national troops by the IRA.
 In 1923 Neligan was posted to Dublin, where he was promoted to Colonel and succeeded Diarmuid O'Hegarty as the Irish Army's Director of Intelligence.

 Later life

-In 1924 Neligan handed over his post to the youthful Colonel Michael Joe Costello and took command of the DMP (which still continued as a force separate from the newly established Garda Síochána) with the rank of Chief Superintendent.
-The next year he transferred to the Garda when the two police forces were amalgamated, and was instrumental in the foundation of Garda Special Branch.
-When Éamon de Valera became head of government in 1932, his Republican followers demanded Neligan's dismissal.
+In 1924 Neligan handed over his post to colonel Michael Joe Costello and took command of the DMP (which still continued as a force separate from the newly established Garda Síochána) with the rank of chief superintendent.
+The next year he transferred to the Garda when the two police forces were amalgamated and was instrumental in the foundation of Garda Special Branch.
+When Éamon de Valera became head of government in 1932, his republican followers demanded Neligan's dismissal.
 Instead, Neligan was transferred to an equivalent post in the Irish Civil Service.
-In June 1935 Neligan was married to fellow civil servant Sheila Maeve Rogan.

 Neligan drew pensions from the DMP, the British MI5, the Garda Síochána and the Irish Civil Service.
 He also received an 'Old IRA' pension through the Department of Defence.

+In June 1935 Neligan married fellow civil servant Sheila Maeve Rogan.
+He died on 6 October 1983.